mridul037/mridul037/README.md

 **Quote of the hour:**

-The computing scientist’s main challenge is not to get confused by the complexities of his own making.
+Sometimes we do get taken by surprise.
+For example, when the Internet came along, we had it as a fifth or sixth priority.

-~ Edsger W. Dijkstra
+~ Bill Gates
 <pre>

 </pre>